Cape Cod’s British Invasion

 Starting At $699.00

-With a respectful glance at Pilgrim History, we suggest that Native Americans could have called The Mayflower’s Landing a “British Invasion!”
+With a respectful glance at Pilgrim History, we suggest that Native Americans could have called The Mayflower’s Landing, 400 years ago, a “British Invasion!”
 On this Spectacular American Event tour you spend the daylight hours flirting with history.
 But the night belongs to Rock n’ Roll as we stage three different British Invasion shows.

 Per Person Prices

 $669 Triple . . . $639 Quad . . . $899 Single